shakil8055/CART-ITEMS/README.md

 *Requirements fot the task,*

-It needs to increase or decrease the per unit quantity, which should automatically update the total Quantity and Amount.
+=>It needs to increase or decrease the per unit quantity, which should automatically update the total Quantity and Amount.

 OUTPUT: https://sha-cart-items.netlify.app/